 We want to begin with the end in mind.
 How do we get started in a way that ensures our garden has the micronutrients it needs?
 It is simpler than you think, so stay tuned for our best gardening tips.

 If this is your first vegetable garden, you may have a few questions about getting started.
 If you are an expert gardening professional, you may enjoy a few gardening tips on the basics.
 Novice or seasoned, we can all appreciate a lesson in vegetable garden nutrients.

 Firstly, what are micronutrients?
-Micronutrients often called “trace elements,” are naturally occurring in soil but in lesser amounts than the macronutrients we are more familiar with.
+Micronutrients often called “trace elements,” are naturally occurring in soil but used in lesser amounts by plants than the macronutrients we are more familiar with.
 They can be a subtle but vital part of the gardening process.

 The next question we might consider is when do we prepare our garden?
 While the seasons may vary in different areas, the following is a basic guide to follow, considering the last frost in your area to determine the start of spring.